redhatci/ansible-collection-redhatci-ocp/roles/storage_tester/README.md

 # Storage Service Tests During Upgrade
 ### Requirements

-A default storage class must be defined before running these tests.
+* A default storage class must be defined before running these tests.
 If the variable `tester_storage_class` is defined, it will use this one instead.
-Also, the provisioner associated with this storage class must implement the CSI `CLONE_VOLUME` [capability](https://kubernetes-csi.github.io/docs/developing.html).
+* the provisioner associated with the storage class must implement the CSI `CLONE_VOLUME` [capability](https://kubernetes-csi.github.io/docs/developing.html).
+* A running OpenShift cluster with the proper credentials is required, credentials must be passed as by setting the KUBECONFIG environment.

 For more information on storage classes, see [the OCP documentation](https://docs.openshift.com/container-platform/4.11/post_installation_configuration/storage-configuration.html#defining-storage-classes_post-install-storage-configuration).

 ### Three scenarios of tests